 How to wear?

 Worn without a petticoat, this type of draping is inspired from the Peshwa women.
 Unlike regular Indian sarees, Nauvari saree is tucked in the middle of the back.
 The ends of the saree are wrapped around the legs to give it a trouser-like look.
 These ends are then draped around the shoulder and the body.

 For the Koli drape, the Nauvrani saree is cut into two halves.
 One piece is wrapped around the waist and the other one is tucked at the upper part of the body and pulled over the head.

 Nath (a nose ornament) is adorned by Maharashtrian women at weddings, religious ceremonies, and family functions.
 Crafted with pearls, a typical Maharashtrian Nath has pink or white stone in the middle.
 It is different from other nose pins worn in different Indian regions.
-A Nath is an important part of bridal jewellery in Maharashtra.
+A Nath is an important part of bridal jewellery of Maharashtra.

 There is one more type of Nath famous in Maharashtra which is, Brahmani Nath, popular for its basra pearl and emerald.
 It is crafted in 22-karat and has an uncut diamond surrounded by rare Basra pearls.
 Rubies and green emeralds that have been famous since the Peshwa rule are used to give it a pop of color.